Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Examples and general results

 In what follows we will first show that on step two Carnot groups, by choosing $N$ as in \eqref{smootNstep2}, we have that our sufficient condition \eqref{grad-condition2} holds true, and, consequently, so does also the corresponding global Poincaré inequality for the suitable probability measure.

 Next, for a wide class of Carnot groups of arbitrary step, we will show that condition \eqref{grad-condition2} is satisfied if $N$ is as in \eqref{smoothN} or, more generally, as in \eqref{generalsmoothN}.
-This, once again, will imply the validity of global Poincar\'{e} inequalities, and, as before, of the spectral gaps for operator as in \eqref{sch.par.case}. \\
+This, once again, will imply the validity of global Poincar\'{e} inequalities, and, as before, of the spectral gaps for operators as in \eqref{sch.par.case}, or, more precisely, as in Corollary \ref{cor.spectralgap}. \\